 - Provide an example of how to determine the appropriate amount needed to resolve an error that occurred due to a delay on the part of the provider (see the Amount Appropriate to Resolve an Error section).

 This Regulatory Alert supplements two previous Regulatory Alerts regarding the Rule, provided as enclosures to this Regulatory Alert.

 Section 1073 of the Dodd-Frank Wall Street Reform and Consumer Protection Act added to the Electronic Fund Transfer Act new requirements for remittance transfers sent by consumers in the U.S. to individuals and businesses in foreign countries.
 On February 7, 2012, CFPB published a final rule implementing the law.1 CFPB subsequently amended the regulations implementing the remittance transfer rules.2 This Regulatory Alert refers to the first final rule and subsequent amendments collectively as the “Rule.”

 On August 22, 2014, CFPB issued a final rule to amend the Rule.
-This final rule was published in the Federal Register on September 18, 2014, and is available here (opens new window) (September 2014 Final Rule).
+This final rule was published in the Federal Register on September 18, 2014, and is available here (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+(September 2014 Final Rule).
 The purpose of this Regulatory Alert is to provide information on how the September 2014 Final Rule amends the Rule.

 What Types of Remittances Are Covered?

 A “remittance transfer” is an international electronic transfer of funds requested by a sender to a designated recipient and sent by a remittance transfer provider (“provider”).
 The Rule applies to a remittance transfer that is: